Melissa McCarthy film promoter strikes back at Sesame Street

-The promoter of a new Melissa McCarthy movie has told a judge that a lawsuit from the makers of "Sesame Street" could be devastating for the film's August release.
+The promoter of a new Melissa McCarthy movie says a lawsuit from the makers of "Sesame Street" could be devastating for the film's August release.

-Lawyers for the company — STX Productions LLC — want the judge to disregard trademark-infringement claims by Sesame Workshop in a federal court lawsuit last week.
+Lawyers for the company — STX Productions LLC — want a judge to reject trademark-infringement claims by Sesame Workshop in a federal lawsuit last week.

 Continue Reading Below

-They say no reasonable parent would confuse R-rated "The Happytime Murders" with the long-running puppet-driven educational children's program.
+They say no reasonable parent would confuse R-rated "The Happytime Murders" with the long-running puppet-driven educational children's program, despite the caption "NO SESAME, ALL STREET" on promotional materials.

-McCarthy's movie features the comedian as a human detective who teams with a puppet partner to investigate grisly puppet murders.
+McCarthy's movie features the comedian as a human detective investigating grisly puppet murders with a puppet detective.

-After the lawsuit was filed, STX Productions responded to media questions with a statement from "Fred- Esq," which it said was a lawyer puppet.
+Last week, STX Productions responded to media questions with a statement from "Fred, Esq.," which it said was a puppet lawyer.

 The company dropped the humor for its Monday filing, signed by actual lawyers.